survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 Webpack caches the modules so the next time you import Alt from somewhere, it will return the same instance again.

-T> The boilerplate uses a Webpack plugin known as [npm-install-webpack-plugin](https://github.com/ericclemmons/npm-install-webpack-plugin).
-It will install Alt automatically as your project dependency.
-You'll see similar behavior as we develop our project further.

 ### Connecting Alt with Views

 Normally state management solutions provide two parts you can use to connect them with a React application.
 These are a `Provider` component and a `connect` higher order function (function returning function generating a component).
 The `Provider` sets up a React [context](https://facebook.github.io/react/docs/context.html).